 It’s not perfect though.
 The lack of a rotating brush bar means the vacuum can struggle with larger debris – it tends to “snow plough” instead.
 When vacuuming cereal or other larger objects, you’ll probably need to pick up the floor head rather than push it over debris.

-It can be hard to push over carpets though.
-You can reduce the suction or open the vent to alleviate this, but the C3 Silence may not be the best choice for elderly people.
+It can be hard to push over carpets though, as the floorhead sinks into the fibres.
+You can reduce the suction or open the vent to alleviate this, but we don’t think the C3 Silence is the best choice for elderly people or those with mobility issues.

 When set to hard floor mode, the C3 Silence does a great job of removing dirt and dust.
 Despite the quiet operation, it has enough power to suck up debris between floorboards.